-The boat tour is free, but reservations at least 24 hours in advance are required.
+Reservations at least 24 hours in advance are required.
 Reserve your spot online.

-More than 250,000 Mexican Free-Tailed bats live under and emerge each night from the Waugh Drive Bridge at sunset—unless it’s rainy or foggy, of course.
+More than 250,000 Mexican Free-Tailed bats live under and emerge each night from the Waugh Drive Bridge at sunset unless it’s rainy or foggy.
 This bat colony inhabits the Waugh Drive Bridge over Buffalo Bayou between Memorial Drive and Allen Parkway.
-Kids are fascinated by bats, so this is certainly fun, free entertainment!
-Free parking is available along Allen Parkway and Spotts Park.
+The Waugh Bridge Bat Colony remains in Houston throughout the year, one of the few colonies in Texas that does not migrate seasonally.

 Downtown Houston is home to a unique outdoor green space dubbed Discovery Green.
-With a schedule consisting of all kinds of free weekly events—Zumba, Thursday Concerts, and STEM Saturdays—as well as loads of special events, including a winter ice rink, Discovery Green is a winner in free entertainment.
-The venue also offers fountains, restaurants, a dog run, and a playground.Continue to 5 of 10 below.
+With a schedule consisting of all kinds of free weekly events—Zumba, Thursday Concerts, and STEM Saturdays—as well as loads of special events, including a winter ice rink, Discovery Green is a winner for free entertainment.
+The venue also offers fountains, restaurants, a dog run, and a playground.

-Skate Around Jamail Skatepark
+Skate at Jamail Skatepark

 Lee and Joe Jamail Skatepark is a public skatepark near downtown Houston with 30,000 square feet of fun.
-Skaters of all levels are encouraged to work on their tricks—or just learn how to stay balanced.
+Skaters of all levels are encouraged to work on their tricks or just learn how to stay balanced.
 Helmets are required.

-The horseshoe-shaped waterwall in Gerald D. Hines Waterwall Park in the Uptown District is a sight to behold.
+The horseshoe-shaped water wall in Gerald D. Hines Waterwall Park in the Uptown District is a sight to behold.
 At 64 feet high, the rushing water fountain is certainly worth a visit.
 It’s especially beautiful at night with the lights shining on the unique sculpture, which has been in operation since 1983.

 Outdoor spots promoting nature, fun and education are great choices for free family entertainment.
 The Houston area is home to two such venues—Houston Arboretum & Nature Center and Mercer Arboretum and Botanic Gardens (in Humble).